-Demand Continues to Rise
+Demand Continues to Rising

 Inquiries for Canadian homes on Juwai.com, a leading property search engine that lists real estate from around the world for Chinese buyers, rose by 134% in the first quarter of 2016.
-Inquires included the total number of queries sent to an agent, developer or seller of Canadian property.
-These figures are dramatic but this is a country under-going huge economic and social changes with changing demands and expectations being made by wealthy buyers.
+Inquires included the total number of queries sent to an agent, developer, or seller of Canadian property.
+These figures are dramatic but this is a country undergoing huge economic and social changes with changing demands and expectations being made by wealthy buyers.

 A safe haven for their money

 The Chinese want to make safe investments to preserve their wealth and Canada is considered to be a stable market option.
-This priority is emphasized amid instability in the Chinese economy and stock market, the lower value of the RMB and government restrictions on capital flight.
+This priority is emphasized amid instability in the Chinese economy and stock market, the lower value of the RMB, and government restrictions on capital flight.
 A Juwai survey of real estate agents working with mainland buyers found that 55% expected international property purchases to increase as a ‘safe haven for cash’.

 Rising Property Prices in China